hash3liZer/khatta/urara/blog/2023/writeup-under-construction-google-ctf-2024/+page.md

 # you will get the second parameter aka bold
 ```

+## Exploit
-So, in order to exploit this, we needed to create the user normally but with extra argument containing `gold` value.
+In order to exploit this, we needed to create the user normally but with extra argument containing `gold` value.
 I simply signed up with the following request in Burp:
 ```javascript
 POST /signup HTTP/2
 Host: under-construction-web.2023.ctfcompetition.com